Hedge End Rangers F.C.: Original club

-Hedge End F.C. was formed circa 1910 and spent many years playing in the Southampton League.
-They originally played at Greta Park in the town centre and after gradually climbing up the ranks, in 1966 they won the Senior Division 1 title.
+Hedge End F.C. was formed circa 1910 and initially played in the Meon Valley League before spending many years as members of the Southampton League.
+They were originally based at Greta Park in the town centre and after gradually climbing up the ranks, in 1966 they won the Senior Division 1 title.
 Apart from the 1984/85 season, they spent the next 25 years playing in the Premier Division.

 After moving to the newly opened Norman Rodaway Centre they won their second top-flight title and promotion to the Hampshire League in 1991, where they were placed in the newly reformed Division 3, which they won in 1993.

-In the 1993/94 campaign they finished third in Division 2 (their highest final position) and won the Hampshire Intermediate Cup.
+The following year they finished third in Division 2 (their highest final position) and won the Hampshire Intermediate Cup.

 Hedge End remained at this level until relegation in 1997.
 After winning promotion in 2003, the club were hit by a player exodus and withdrew from the competition early the following season.

 Phoenix club

-Efforts were made to reform, and after linking up with Hedge End Rangers (a junior club, founded in 1974), they returned in 2005 as their senior section, amending their name to show the connection.
+Efforts were soon made to reform, and after linking up with Hedge End Rangers (a junior club, founded in 1974), they returned in 2005 as their senior section, amending their name to show the connection.

-They re-joined the Southampton League and climbed back up the ranks.
+The new look Hedge End re-entered the Southampton League and climbed back up the ranks.
 In 2008 they joined the Hampshire League 2004 and finished runners-up in their debut season.
-After winning the title in 2011, they made sufficient ground improvements to join the Hampshire Premier League where they initially did well.
+After winning the title in 2011, the club made sufficient ground improvements to join the Hampshire Premier League where they initially did well.
+By this stage, Hedge End expanded with the addition of a successful veterans side which included a number of experienced players from the original club.

-In 2014 they reached the Southampton Senior Cup final at St Mary's Stadium, but were beaten 0-5 by Sholing.
+In 2014 Hedge End reached the Southampton Senior Cup final for the first time, but were well beaten 0-5 by Sholing at St Mary's Stadium.

-After this their fortunes gradually declined.
+However, after this their fortunes gradually declined.
 In 2018 they finished at the bottom of the table and were relegated to Division 1, where after another difficult season they withdrew from the competition.

-After a spell of rebuilding back in the Southampton League, in 2023 Hedge End Rangers finished as runners-up in the Premier Division and won the Senior League Cup after a 4-0 win over Braishfield at AFC Totton.
+After taking time out to rebuild, Hedge End Rangers returned to the Southampton Football League in 2020 and the following year relocated to the newly opened Deer Park School.
+In 2023 they finished as runners-up in the Premier Division and won the Senior League Cup after a 4-0 win over Braishfield at AFC Totton.

-Now playing at a new facility at Deer Park School, the club were re-elected to Hampshire Premier League for what was their third spell of county soccer.
-Here, they won promotion from Division 1 as runners-up.
+This saw the club return to Hampshire Premier League for what was their third spell of county football.
+Here, they won promotion from Division 1 as runners-up and then finished a creditable fifth place in the Senior Division.

+In 2025 Hedge End Rangers agreed a groundshare with Sholing to use the Mortgage Decisions Stadium for all their men's first team home fixtures.
+The move saw the club earn promotion to the Wessex League Division One after finishing as runners-up in the Hampshire Premier League Senior Division.